kdw9502/UnityMethodDecorator/README.md

 ## Limitation

-Not support for async methods.
+Not support for coroutines and async methods.

 ## License